• About the Blog •

-I am an old soul, and this is my blog.
+I’m an old soul, and this is my blog.

-In 2018 this blog became 'The Millennial Old Timer', because it’s not just about me anymore; it is a place of rest for those bedraggled by Big Industry, hipsterdom, and post-modernism.
+It’s a place of rest for those bedraggled by Big Industry, hipsterdom, and post-modernism.
 I am a Millennial self-admittedly fleeing back to the ways of my grandparents—and their grandparents.
 I much prefer meaning over excitement, and I value family and community over career opportunity.
 Amid the tidal wave of Millennials moving to Austin, I am very happy in my hometown here in the belly of the South.
 But it hasn’t always been this way.

 I went to college in Los Angeles and came back to the South with nothing but disdain for my hometown.
 I didn’t see it as valuable, only less-than.
 Life was so much more meaningful in the big city in big Industry.
 But some things happened to me, which you can read about below, that changed me.
 Now, I have different values and a difference perspective than my big city peers—not to say I’m right and they are wrong, but this is what I’m saying: when I take time out of my day to read, reflect, and write, it generally always has something to do with this…how society and big Industry is brainwashing us from core principles of life our grandparents got right.